grogorick/evaexam_md2csv/README.md

 #### Options (global and per question)
 *kprim_append* — Text to append to questions of type kprim, e.g.:
    Please state for each of the statements below whether they are true(+) or false(-).

+Block comments may be inserted at any point with ` ``` `
+e.g. to note latex formulas that are not supported for import/export.

+Horizontal lines may be inserted at any point with `---`
+e.g. to separate questions in the same directory.

 ### Run
 `python md2csv.py example.md`